CurtTilmes/raku-dbpg/README.md

 The Geometric types are available in `DB::Pg::GeometricTypes`.

+The `DateTime` converter relies on the PostgreSQL `datestyle` configuration.
+It must be set to a style compatible with Raku to be able to convert.
+In particular, some legacy styles still use 2 digit year representations that are impossible to unambiguosly map to a specific date.
+It is recommended that you set `datestyle` to 'iso'.
+This can either be done for the whole server (in `postgresql.conf`, or 'alter database <some database> set datestyle iso'), or per client (with 'set datestyle to iso' or by setting environment variable `PGDATESTYLE` to `iso`).

 If you *don't* want any of those converters, just pass in an empty `converters` array, or with just the ones you want: